happycod3r/WinGPT/docs/README.md

 ## [Usage](#usage)

 ### [OpenAI API Key](#openai-api-key)

-**Any API keys used in these examples will be deleted immediately after!!!**
+**!!!Any API keys used in these examples were deleted immediately after!!!**

 This step is really important to setup in order to use WinGTP.
 Since the application is wrapped around the Python `openai` module heavily you need an OpenAI api key to use it.
 You can easily obtain a free api key by following the next few steps.